 International Students Applicants who are not citizens or permanent residents of the United States, whose native language is not English and whose previous education was not in English are required to take the Test of English as a Foreign Language (TOEFL) and score at least 475 if the test was taken on paper or 150 if taken on computer.
 Since it may take a considerable length of time for the TOEFL to be scored and many months for transcripts to arrive from outside the United States, applicants with foreign school documents are urged to complete their applications for admission at least six months prior to the start of the semester.
 Kingsborough does not evaluate foreign school documents or make admission decisions for international students.
 All foreign school documents are evaluated by the University Application Processing Center.
-The College is authorized to enroll non-immigrant alien students and issue US Immigration form I-20 to those who are matriculated, in good academic standing and who register for at least twelve credits including equated credits.
+The College is authorized to enroll non-immigrant alien students and issue US Immigration form I-20 to those who are matriculated, in good academic standing and who register for at least 12 credits including equated credits.
 International students may not commence studies until they have an approved F-1 status.

 Non-Degree Status Applicants who wish to earn college credit without working toward a degree may request non-degree status.
 They may, if they wish, change to matriculated status in a future semester subject to the College's requirements for doing so and use their credits toward their degree.
 Non-degree students are not entitled to financial aid.
+Consult the College academic calendar for filing dates and deadlines to apply for matriculation.
+For further information, refer to the details under the Academic Information section of this catalog.